gitapuchala/com.selenium.automation/README.md

-created new file for automating webshopTricentis application.
+created new file for automating webshop Tricentis application. this is to inform that changes are made and pushed to GitHub.